 Pavilion of Prince Teng or Tengwang Ge

-The building had been rebuilt several times in history, however, the beautifulness and importance of this Pavilion and article had never changed.
+The building had been rebuilt several times in history; however, the beauty and importance of this Pavilion and article remained.

 Main Building of Pavilion of Prince Teng or Tengwang Ge.

-Mount Lu or Lushan National Park located next to the lake, is a UNESCO World Heritage Site, for the beautiful natural sceneries, and is one of the most influential centers of education and religion in history.
+Mount Lu or Lushan National Park, located next to the lake, is a UNESCO World Heritage Site for its beautiful natural sceneries.
+It is one of the most influential centers of education and religion in history.

 Hanpo Pass or Hanpo Kou of Mount Lu Facing the Lake, Photo by Dashenlin Taishan.

-Suojiang Tower, also named Suojianglou, belonged to a building complex constructed in 1585, to suppress and block Dragon Jiaolong living in the lake that caused huge floods in this area.
+Suojiang Tower, also named Suojianglou, belonged to a building complex constructed in 1585 to suppress and block Dragon Jiaolong living in the lake, which caused huge floods in this area.

 Suojiang Tower, Photo by Shejiang.